facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 ➡️and withdrawals for qualified healthcare expenses are also tax-free.

 It’s also important to note that your company may also contribute to your HSA on your behalf if you choose a HDHP.
-Contribution limits for HSAs are as follows; In 2022, people with single coverage will be able to contribute as much as $3,650 to an HSA, and people with family coverage can steer $7,300 to their HSAs.
+Contribution limits for HSAs are as follows; In 2024, people with single coverage are able to contribute as much as $4,150 to an HSA, and people with family coverage can steer $8,300 to their HSAs.

 Probably the most important reason HSAs are such a valuable planning tool is that this money doesn’t have to be used in the current year!